In this blog, we will keep you updated about our latest research and the current state of affairs.

 Jan Moje: A hieroglyphic Paleography for KV 11

-Winter campaign: In this campaign we were able to complete a major part of the preliminary work on KV 11 and prepare it for publication.
+Winter field season: In this campaign, we were able to complete a major part of the preliminary work on KV 11 and prepare it for publication.
 We thank our colleagues at Chicago House (in particular Ray Johnson, Brett McClain, and Jay Heidel) as well as the staff at Luxor University (in particular Mansour el-Nouby, Mahmoud el-Gabalawy, and Mohsen Toukhy) for their support.
 The tomb was re-opened to tourists in November 2017 after the Ministery of Antiquities had installed new glass screens, wooden walkways, and lighting.
 KV 11 is now accessible again to visitors from Corridor B to Corridor G. In 2018, the first publications from our project will appear with reports on the condition of the tomb as well as research results and the current status of activities.

 Workshop: The second Ramesses III (KV 11) Publication and Conservation Project Workshop took place in Berlin in order to develop an agenda for